-- Actively listen to others and demonstrate a desire to understand other points of view - Respond in a self-reflective and self-critical manner to feedback. - Show motivation to master new material, examine and challenge current beliefs and practices, and increase competency in areas related to professional practice. - Demonstrate sensitivity, awareness and acceptance of others. - Demonstrate tolerance for the ambiguity inherent in the counseling profession and the ethical standards governing the profession. - Assume the role of professional consultant when discussing cases and issues and discuss issues using best practice and Professional Ethical Standards. - Demonstrate an awareness of personal values and beliefs as they pertain to and affect decision making in the counseling profession and in your interactions with others.
+- Actively listen to others and demonstrate a desire to understand other points of view - Respond in a self-reflective and self-critical manner to feedback. - Show motivation to master new material, examine and challenge current beliefs and practices, and increase competency in areas related to professional practice. - Demonstrate sensitivity, awareness and acceptance of others. - Demonstrate tolerance for the ambiguity inherent in the counseling profession and the ethical standards governing the profession. - Assume the role of professional consultant when discussing cases and issues and discuss issues using best practice standards and professional ethics standards and codes. - Demonstrate an awareness of personal values and beliefs as they pertain to and affect decision making in the counseling profession and in your interactions with others.